How are Viscose Rugs Made?

 A viscose rug is a rug made from wood pulp and cotton by-products.
+Viscose rugs are as soft and shinny as silk, but silk rugs are 10 times more expensive than viscose.

 Many times these rugs are sold at prices that make people believe they are buying a genuine silk rug, when in fact it is an artificial silk rug.
 Sometimes viscose is used as a filler, but still labeled as authentic silk.
 Why is that important?